yanglr/advDotnetDebugging/windbg-theme/README.md

 - Clone this repo using `git clone git@github.com:yanglr/advDotnetDebugging.git`
 - Copy the path of the theme file `.wew` you want to use.
-- launch cmd executing commands the theme file `.wew`
+- launch cmd executing commands with the path you copied just now:

     ```bash
     windbg.exe -Q -WF <PathOf_white.wew>